Rockman-Blue/SANS_HHC_2024/Prologue/Elf-Connect.md

 ![Screenshot 2024-12-24 074535](https://github.com/user-attachments/assets/ed325afd-c57d-431a-868e-b10d63e61bda)

 Right away, I notice some names of Santa's reindeer names.
 The reindeer names are Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Dunder, Blixem, and Rudolph.
-One hint I have seen repeated in the Discord server for this event is to look at the source code for the challenges for hints.
-This is done by using the inspect element feature in my browser's development console.
-I do that and find the below code.
+One hint I have seen repeated in the Discord server for this event is to look at the source code for the challenges.
+I do that by using the inspect element feature in my browser's development console and I find the below code.

 ```javascript
         const wordSets = {